MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 <!-- misty.SlamStopStreaming - ALPHA -->
 ### misty.SlamStopStreaming - ALPHA
 Closes the data stream from the Occipital Structure Core depth sensor.
+Calling this command turns off the laser in the depth sensor and lowers Misty's power consumption.

 **Important!** Always use this command to close the depth sensor data stream after using `misty.SlamStartStreaming()` and any commands that use Misty's Occipital Structure Core depth sensor.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.